xai-org-shared/vendor-eval-kit/README.md

 | GPT-5.3 Codex | `openai/gpt-5.3-codex` |
 | Grok 4.20-beta | `xai/grok-4.20-beta` |

+Agent harnesses to use: You can use an agent which is optimised for your use case (eg terminus-2 for terminal bench style tasks or openhands for more involved coding tasks), just make sure you are able to see traces & rewards when you collect the evals.

 Note: other preferred options for grok are also `grok-4`.
-If you run into any issues with either of them, you can use `grok-code-fast-1` as well.
+If you run into any issues with either of them, you can use `grok-code-fast-1` as a fallback but the first two are preferred.

 **All three must be included in a single submission.**